joeri-juramento/juramento_tech.security/research/authentication/2020-08_Matrix-Passwordless-Login_vGit.md

-### If you need more background information...
+## Background information | Why this table?

-Paragraphs have been made **skim-compatible** 🤓
+Paragraphs have been made <u>**skim-compatible** 🤓, read headers and underlined part to get the **gist**</u>.

 #### Cause of Quest

 I have been a Yubikey user for some time, but the FIDO2 support was added in the later models.
 I started this 'quest' to experience and test the benefit of Passwordless logon, but also for my parents because they are becoming of age and <u>passwords, pins and secrets are **overwhelming**</u> them.
-Additionally more users around me could benefit from Passwordless login because that are simply not a fan of remembering passwords.
+Additionally more users around me could benefit from Passwordless login because that are simply not a fan (or capable) of remembering passwords.

 Personally I have been getting by with a **Password-vault**, but managing such a vault is not for everyone.
 I have observed <u>**users struggling** because of application complexity or human-error</u> by not being precise.

 #### Bandaid Design

 Though very potentially very useful, a password manager or vault is a bandaid design solution to the negative cascade effect of the world of Passwords.
 Passwords try to solve the problem of secure authentication / identification.
-If you are reading this you know that <u>passwords are not solving that problem most elegantly</u> but historically it makes total sense we (humans) started there.
+If you are reading this you know that <u>passwords are not solving that problem most elegantly</u> even though historically it makes total sense we (humans) started there.

-I think Passwordless (or Credential-less) logons are the next generation of authentication where there is no (encrypted) shared secret between client-user and server like a password.
-I recognise Steve Gibon's SQRL technology and <u>Yubico's & Microsoft's **FIDO2** integration as such next-generation technologies</u>.
+I think Passwordless (or Credential-less) logons are the next generation of authentication where there is no (encrypted) shared secret between client-user and server like a password (which can be stolen, re-used, shared etc).
+I recognise Steve Gibson's SQRL technology and <u>Yubico's & Microsoft's **FIDO2** integration as such next-generation technologies</u>.
 This article focuses on SecurityKey authentication.

 #### Today

 Using a <u>YubiKey (5+) or Security Key is a Passwordless option that is **available today**</u>, though, as you might have surmised from this article – referencing the big table – <u>it is not integrated yet as seamless as one would desire</u>, but hopefully support will continue to grow.
-At the moment, one cannot give the user a serviced Yubikey, without sharing the account password because the Yubikey-authentication is not supported on every contact-point in the Microsoft services world. <u>The **Password remains mandatory** in some situations.</u>
+At the moment, one cannot give the user a serviced Yubikey, without sharing the account password because the Yubikey-authentication is not supported on every contact-point in the Microsoft services world. <u>The **Password remains mandatory** in some situations.</u> (Timestamped statement 8th of August, 2020)

 #### Transition